Key takeaways:

 It depends on many factors, but the most important includes your property’s size and layout.

 In addition, you should identify areas within your property that are vulnerable to potential intruders.
-These typically include entrances, exits, reception areas, loading docks, and any secluded or poorly lit spaces.
+These typically include entrances, exits, reception areas, loading docks, and secluded or poorly lit spaces.
 High-traffic areas where valuable assets are stored or where unauthorized access is a concern should also be prioritized.

 Considerations for choosing business security cameras